NOTICE OF MEMORANDUM OF UNDERSTANDING

 ARTICLE THREE: SCOPE OF SUPERVISORY CONSULTATION, COOPERATION, AND EXCHANGE OF INFORMATION

-23. The Authorities recognize the importance of close communication concerning their supervision of CCPs and intend to consult regularly, as appropriate, regarding:
+20. The Authorities recognize the importance of close communication concerning their supervision of Cross-Border Covered Entities and intend to consult regularly, as appropriate, regarding:

 a.
 General supervisory issues, including regulatory, oversight, or other related developments;

 b.
-Issues relevant to the operations, activities, and regulation of CCPs; and
+Issues relevant to the operations, activities, and regulation of Cross-Border Covered Entities; and

 c.
 Any other areas of mutual supervisory interest.

-24. The Authorities recognize in particular the importance of close cooperation in the event that a CCP experiences, or is threatened by, a potential financial crisis or other Emergency Situation.
+21. The Authorities recognize in particular the importance of close cooperation in the event that a Cross-Border Covered Entity experiences, or is threatened by, a potential financial crisis or other Emergency Situation.

 a.
-The initial application for registration, authorization, licensure, designation, recognition, qualification, or exemption therefrom, by a CCP that is registered, authorized, licensed, designated, recognized, qualified or exempted therefrom, in the other jurisdiction;
+The initial application for registration, authorization, licensure, designation, recognition, qualification, or exemption therefrom, by a Cross-Border Covered Entity that is registered, authorized, licensed, designated, recognized, qualified or exempted therefrom, in the other jurisdiction;

 b.
-The ongoing supervision and oversight of a CCP including, for example, compliance with applicable statutory and regulatory requirements in either jurisdiction or with international standards, including the CPMI-PFMIs; and
+The ongoing supervision and oversight of a Cross-Border Covered Entity including, for example, compliance with applicable statutory and regulatory requirements in either jurisdiction or with international standards; and

 c.
-Regulatory or supervisory actions or approvals taken by an Authority in relation to a CCP that may impact the operations of the entity in the jurisdiction of the other Authority or Authorities.
+Regulatory or supervisory actions or approvals taken by an Authority in relation to a Cross-Border Covered Entity that may impact the operations of the entity in the jurisdiction of the other Authority.

-26. As appropriate in the particular circumstances, the OSC and each German Authority endeavors to inform, respectively, the German Authorities or the OSC promptly, and where practicable in advance, of:
+23. As appropriate in the particular circumstances, the OSC and BaFin endeavor to inform the other Authority promptly, and where practicable in advance, of:

 a.
-Pending regulatory and/or legislative changes that may have a significant impact on the operations, activities, or reputation of a CCP, including those that may affect the rules or procedures of a CCP;
+Pending regulatory and/or legislative changes that may have a significant impact on the operations, activities, or reputation of a Cross-Border Covered Entity, including those that may affect the rules or procedures of a Cross-Border Covered Entity;

 b.
-Any material event of which the Authority is aware that could adversely impact the financial or operational stability of a CCP including such events as a default or potential default of a Clearing Member or Clearing Participant; market or settlement bank difficulties that might adversely impact the CCP; failure by a CCP to satisfy any of its requirements for continued registration, authorization, licensure, designation, qualification or recognition or exemption therefrom, where that failure could have a material adverse effect in the other jurisdiction; and any known adverse material change in the ownership, operating environment, operations, financial resources, management, or systems and controls of a CCP, including such as material cyberattack, breach in security or material system failure;
+Any material event of which the Authority is aware that could adversely impact the financial or operational stability of a Cross-Border Covered Entity, including such events as any known adverse material change in the ownership, operating environment, operations, financial resources, management, or systems and controls of a Cross-Border Covered Entity, including such as material cyberattack, breach in security or material system failure, and the failure of a Cross-Border Covered Entity to satisfy any of its requirements for continued authorization, designation, recognition, qualification, or registration, or exemption therefrom, where that failure could have a material adverse effect in the jurisdiction of the other Authority;

+c.
+The status of efforts of which the Authority is aware to address any material event that could adversely impact the financial or operational condition of a Cross-Border Covered Entity, as described in Subparagraph b; and

 d.
-The status of efforts of which the Authority is aware to address any material event that could adversely impact the financial or operational condition of a CCP, Clearing Member, or Clearing Participant as described in Subparagraph b; and

-e.
-Enforcement actions or sanctions or significant regulatory actions, including the revocation, suspension, or modification of relevant registration, authorization, recognition, designation or licensure, or exemption therefrom, concerning a CCP.
+Enforcement actions or sanctions or significant regulatory actions, including the revocation, suspension, or modification of relevant registration, authorization, recognition, designation or licensure, or exemption therefrom, concerning a Cross-Border Covered Entity.

-28. Paragraphs 26 and 27 shall not preclude the Authorities from entering into any further arrangements relating to notification regarding specific financial or operational issues related to a CCP.
+25. Paragraphs 23 and 24 shall not preclude the Authorities from entering into any further arrangements relating to notification regarding specific financial or operational issues related to a Cross-Border Covered Entity.

 Request-Based Information Sharing

 a.
-Information relevant to the financial and operational condition of a CCP including, for example, financial resources, risk management, and internal control procedures;
+Information relevant to the financial and operational condition of a Cross-Border Covered Entity including, for example, financial resources, risk management, and internal control procedures;

 b.
-Relevant regulatory information and filings that a CCP is required to submit to an Authority including, for example, interim and annual financial statements and event-specific notices; and
+Relevant regulatory information and filings that a Cross-Border Covered Entity is required to submit to an Authority including, for example, interim and annual financial statements and event-specific notices; and

 c.
-Regulatory reports prepared by an Authority including, for example, examination reports, findings, or information contained in such reports regarding CCPs.
+Regulatory reports prepared by an Authority including, for example, examination reports, findings, or information contained in such reports regarding Cross-Border Covered Entities.

-31. Representatives of the Authorities intend to meet periodically, as appropriate, to update each other on their respective functions and regulatory oversight programs and to discuss issues of common interest relating to the supervision of CCPs, including but not limited to: contingency planning and crisis management, the adequacy of existing cooperative arrangements, systemic risk concerns, default procedures, and the possible improvement of cooperation and coordination among the Authorities.
+28. Representatives of the Authorities intend to meet periodically, as appropriate, to update each other on their respective functions and regulatory oversight programs and to discuss issues of common interest relating to the supervision of Cross-Border Covered Entities, including but not limited to: contingency planning and crisis management, the adequacy of existing cooperative arrangements, systemic risk concerns, and the possible improvement of cooperation and coordination among the Authorities.
 Such meetings may be conducted by conference call or on a face-to-face basis, as appropriate.

 ARTICLE FOUR: EXECUTION OF REQUESTS FOR INFORMATION